Enjoy the colourful Tulips

 Office work is available to English speaking travellers who can answer phones, undertake general administration duties and are fast at entering data.
 Most work can be found through recruitment agencies so contact some of the big ones like Randstad, Adecco, etc.

-Most Dutch speak English proficiently however, there are English language schools that you could contact for a Teaching English job such as Berlitz, Linguarama and Language Express.
+Most Dutch speak English proficiently however, there are English language schools that you could contact for a Teaching English job.
+These include Berlitz, Linguarama and Language Express.
 Students will mostly be business people wishing to improve their English.

-Playing in another country is usually the best part of any working holiday and the Netherlands offers a lot of opportunities to explore and experience Dutch life and the rest of Europe.
+Playing in another country is usually the best part of any working holiday.
+The Netherlands offers a lot of opportunities to explore and experience Dutch life and also the rest of Europe.

-You will have it in your mind what you might want to see and do but firstly I would think about how you will get around.
+You will have it in your mind what you might want to see and do in The Netherlands.
+Firstly, think about how you will get around.
 Amsterdam is pretty easy to travel around and has a very good public transport system.
 Get yourself a day or 7-day ticket and make the most of your time in Amsterdam.
+Or purchase a bike.

 A working holiday in The Netherlands isn’t as popular as some other destinations like the UK however, it has a lot of advantages.
-Even though English isn’t the first language many Dutch speak it.
-And with the large number of English speaking tourist who visit Amsterdam and the rest of The Netherlands there are work opportunities available for travellers.
+Even though English isn’t the first language many Dutch speak it there are a lot of work opportunities available for English speaking travellers.
 The Netherlands is also well located in Europe ensuring you can easily reach other European countries.
 So consider The Netherlands as a working holiday destination.
+If you have been or are considering a Netherlands working holiday I would love to hear from you in the comments following.